markjones89/desk-occupancy-an/README.md

   --debug       Visualise algorithm operation.
 ```

-Note: When using the *--starttime* argument, if many sensors exist in the project, the paging process might take several minutes.
+Note: When using the *--starttime* argument for a date far back in time, if many sensors exist in the project, the paging process might take several minutes.